DataDog/dd-sdk-ios/docs/log_collection.md

 - if changed to `.granted`, the SDK will send all current and future data to Datadog;
 - if changed to `.notGranted`, the SDK will wipe all current data and will not collect any future data.

-Before uploading to Datadog, data is stored in cleartext in the cache directory (`Library/Caches`) of your application sandbox.
+Before data is uploaded to Datadog, it is stored in cleartext in the cache directory (`Library/Caches`) of your application sandbox.

-When writing your application, you can enable development logs.
-All internal messages in the SDK with a priority equal to or higher than the provided level are then logged to console logs.
+When writing your application, enable development logs to log to console all internal messages in the SDK with a priority equal to or higher than the provided level.

     {{< tabs >}}
     {{% tab "Swift" %}}